Hetari/pyutube/README.md

 - [x] Supports all available video resolutions.
 - [x] Support shorts.
 - [x] Supports downloading playlists.
-- [ ] Playlists organized into folders by their names.
+- [ ] Playlists are organized into folders by their names.
 - [ ] GUI app (not yet).
-- [ ] Any features that you/I can think of.
+- [ ] Are there any features that you/I can think of?

 ## Upgrade